Koh Tao murders: Trial and conviction

 The prosecution also claimed the defendants entered the country in violation of the Immigration Act of 1979.
 Zaw Lin was said to have entered between 2011 and 2012, and Wai Phyo in 2012.
 Both entered through the Ranong Province, allegedly without presenting themselves at a port of entry and without possessing a passport.
-They plead not guilty to the charge at the trial, but Wai Phyo changed his plea to guilty during the proceedings.
+They pled not guilty to the charge at the trial, but Wai Phyo changed his plea to guilty during the proceedings.

 Several CCTV cameras near the crime scene were reported to be nonfunctional, and cameras near the pier were not checked by the police.
 The DNA analysis in the case, which was not subject to independent oversight or verification, was provided to the court as a one-page summary with four supporting pages, some of it handwritten with amendments.
 Jane Taupin, an Australian forensic scientist brought in by the defence, claimed that the timeline of DNA extraction was dubious; a rapid analysis of DNA samples had happened in less than 12 hours, which she said was unusual because "extracting DNA from mixed samples was difficult and time-consuming".
 Taupin was ultimately not allowed to testify by the defence, and these issues were not raised by the defence until their closing statement.
 Media reports speculated that was because the defence was wary of calling on foreign experts fearing it could appear as undermining the Thai justice system, and could bias the judges against their case.

 On 24 December 2015, Zaw Lin and Wai Phyo were found guilty of murdering Witheridge and Miller by the three judges, and were sentenced to death.
-The conviction was primarily guided by the DNA evidence, and the court said it did not consider their confessions in making the judgement.
+The conviction was primarily guided by the DNA evidence, and the court said it did not consider their confessions in making the judgment.
 Wai Phyo was also convicted of theft for allegedly stealing a phone and sunglasses from Miller's body.
 They were both also charged with entering the country illegally, to which Wai Phyo had already confessed.
 Zaw Lin was not convicted of this charge because he held a work permit for the two years preceding the murders.

 A lawyer for the men, Nakhon Chomphuchat, said "we will appeal as soon as we can, we have just got a copy of the court's verdict.
 It will take a bit of time to find loopholes to appeal."
 Attempts to appeal the sentence to the High Court in 2017 were unsuccessful.
 The Supreme Court of Thailand upheld the sentence in August 2019, stating that the police handled the case correctly and the forensic evidence was "clear, credible, and detailed".

 The death sentences were commuted to life imprisonment on 14 August 2020 following a royal decree to commemorate King Vajiralongkorn's birthday and "illustrate the king's clemency".
-The commutation was welcomed by Miller's family.
+The commutation was acknowledged by Miller's family.